TheDeanLab/navigate/docs/source/user_guide/plugins.rst

 Uninstall a Plugin
 ------------------

-Uninstall a plugin is very easy.
+Uninstalling a plugin is very easy.

 #.
 Select :menuselection:`Plugins --> Uninstall Plugins`.
 This will open a
-   popup window where you could see all installed plugins.
+   popup window where you can see all of the currently installed plugins.

    .. image:: images/plugin_4.png

 #.
-Select the plugins you want to uninstall.
+Select the plugin you want to uninstall.

    .. image:: images/plugin_5.png